I’m from the north of England, with some Highland Scot and Hebridean thrown in for good measure.

-My inspiration come from a desire to tell stories, combined with a lifelong habit of observing people, listening to them, picking things up from anywhere and everywhere, and then saying to myself… “what happens next?”
+I have a compulsion to tell stories that is fuelled by a lifelong habit of observing people, listening to them, picking things up from random conversations, and then asking myself… “what happens next?”

-I enjoy rewriting myths and running with characters from other stories too, playing around with characters and archetypes, reframing them and sitting back to see what occurs.
-I’ve also written stories based on people I know.
-An early novel, The Heaven Field, is based on a friend of mine who over a period of time became a very bad man, and I thought, what would happen if one day he decided to give up being a bad guy and become good?
+I enjoy rewriting myths and running with characters from other novels too, playing around with archetypes, reframing them, and sitting back to see what occurs.
+Some stories are based on people I know.
+A novel I’m currently rewriting is at least partially based on a friend of mine who over a period of time became a very bad man, and I thought, what would happen if he decided to embrace good, turn toward the light?
 How would he redeem himself?
 And how would the universe respond?

-Some stories such as Down By The River or Plot are autobiographical – they’re just episodes from my own life.
-Some stories come from dreams: Zippo came from a dream, as did When You Cry You Say Goodbye.
+Some stories such as Down By The River or Plot are autobiographical – they’re episodes from my own life – but others, Zippo or When You Cry You Say Goodbye, come from dreams.

 Workwise, I’ve done all the things that would-be writers tend to do: barman, postman, labourer.
-I taught English, which paid the rent but now I’m only doing a little tuition.
-I spend a lot of time reading, every Friday I do some busking, most days I walk my border terrier Angus.
+I teach English part-time, which pays the rent.
+I spend a lot of time reading; Fridays I busk, though that might be ending soon, and most days I walk my border terrier Angus.